joshlk/robotchinwag.com/_posts/2026-05-10-jensen-shannon-divergence-visualisation.md

 math: true
 ---

 This is a follow-up to the [interactive KL divergence explorer]({% post_url 2026-05-07-kl-divergence-visualisation %}).
-That one ended on two rough edges of Kullback–Leibler divergence: it's *asymmetric*, and it blows up to $\infty$ the moment one distribution puts mass where the other has none.
-Jensen–Shannon divergence is the standard fix for both.
+Demostrates how Jensen–Shannon divergence changes with input distributions.
 Drag the sliders and watch how it behaves.

 <iframe src="{{ '/assets/jensen-shannon-explorer.html' | relative_url }}"
         width="100%"